 3. You Might Get Hurt

 But that should come as no surprise.
-Unfortunately, I think CrossFit catches a bad rap.
+Unfortunately, I think functional fitness catches a bad rap.
 It’s a stereotype perpetuated through message boards and false information.
-My greatest piece of advice, especially if you’re new to CrossFit, is to shop around a bit.
+My greatest piece of advice, especially if you’re new to the sport, is to shop around a bit.
 Try different gyms, meet different coaches, and experience different coaching styles.
-We all fall under the umbrella that is “CrossFit,” but all CF gyms are not created equally.
+We all fall under the umbrella that is “functional fitness,” but all CF gyms are not created equally.
 Find a space you can vibe with that prioritizes proper mechanics and attentive coaches.

 This can easily turn into an article all its own, but I will say this: there is an inherent risk in everything, from walking down a flight of stairs to playing soccer, to rolling out of bed in the morning.
 It’s important to take stock of what’s important to you, weigh the pros and cons, and make an informed decision.
 In my mind, the prospect of a healthier, more fruitful life outweighs the risk of a few bumps and bruises along the way.